 Nghia An Guildhall

 Nghia An Guildhall (Vietnamese: Hội Quán Nghĩa An or Chùa Ông; Chinese: 義安會館) dates back to 1819 and was built by people from Chaozhou (also known as Teochew).
 As with several of the other guildhalls profiled here this one derives its name from a very old term for Chaozhou, one that dates back to the 5th century in this case.
 This particular temple is known for its gorgeous woodcarvings.
-As with the previous temple this one is dedicated to Guan Yu, not only a god of war but also trade and commerce.
+As with the previous temple this one is dedicated to Guan Yu, not only a God of War but also trade and commerce.

 Ha Chuong Guildhall